Registered Retirement Savings Plan (RRSP)

 How Much Can I Contribute To My RRSP?

-You can contribute up to 18% of your earned income to a maximum of $25,370 for the tax year of 2016 (minus pension adjustments from your company pension plan).
+You can contribute up to 18% of your earned income to a maximum of $26,010 for the tax year of 2017 (minus pension adjustments from your company pension plan).
 If you don’t contribute the maximum amount that you’re allowed, you can carry forward the unused portion indefinitely.
 If you are unsure how much you could contribute, the maximum contribution amount for the current year can be found on your Notice of Assessment from the CRA.
-You could also double-check with the CRA, their number is 1-800-959-8281
+You could also double-check with the CRA; their number is 1-800-959-8281

 When Is The RRSP Contribution Deadline?

 The deadline falls 60 days after the end of the year.
-The RRSP contribution deadline for the tax year 2016 is March 1, 2017.
+The RRSP contribution deadline for the tax year 2017 is March 1, 2018.
 However, I strongly do not advice to leave it until the deadline to make your contribution.
 Afterall, investment decision should be carefully planned, and not be made in a rush.
-Rather than making a lump sum deposit, you could consider doing a monthly contribution.
-This way you would reduce the risk of buying investment at the high price and this strategy is called dollar-cost-average.
+Rather than making a lump sum deposit, you could consider making a monthly contribution.
+This way you would reduce the risk of buying an investment at the high price and this strategy is called dollar-cost-average.

 What Can I Include In My RRSP Investment Portfolio?

-There is no other tax planning strategy that combines simplicity with potentially significant tax savings like the RRSP.
-It’s a pain free way to save for the future and the foundation of a long-term investment strategy.
+No other tax planning strategy combines simplicity with potentially significant tax savings like the RRSP.
+It’s a pain-free way to save for the future and the foundation of a long-term investment strategy.